What does Trademark Mean: Everything You Need to Know

 If someone tells you that you need to trademark something, that means you will need to file it officially with the USPTO.

-While you gain trademark rights automatically when you use a brand, nonetheless such rights as restricted geographically and also uncertain.
+While you gain trademark rights automatically when you use a brand, nonetheless, such rights are restricted geographically and are also uncertain.

 Federal registration of trademarks gives you national reach and certainty.
 However, the registration process requires several layers of approval, and you may be rejected for many reasons.
-These reasons may include if the trademark is far too general or if the trademark is not distinguishable or connected to your brand clearly.
-Furthermore, obscene trademarks are not allowed, as well as those connected with geographic regions and names, and those that may cause public confusion.
+These reasons may include:

 Service marks are trademarks that are specifically related to services that are provided, rather than goods.